Mōʻiliʻili, Hawaii: Description

-Located beneath the busy intersection of South King Street and University Avenue lies a complex system of caves known as the Mōʻiliʻili Karst.
+Beneath the intersection of South King Street and University Avenue is a complex system of caves known as the Mōʻiliʻili Karst.
 Originally the underwater stream was fed by the Manoa stream, but it has since been rerouted.
-A natural pond was formed and the popular Willows restaurant centered on this natural phenomenon.
-However, construction to the UH athletic fields and surrounding businesses caused collapses and rerouting of the underground waterway, and forced the owners to cement in the pond, making it now an artificial pond.
-Several species of fish and plant life live in this system of caves.
+A natural pond formed and the Willows restaurant centered on it.
+But construction at the UH athletic fields and surrounding businesses caused collapses and rerouting of the underground waterway, forcing the owners to cement the pond, making it artificial.
+Several species of fish and plant life live in the caves.
 This cave system is not open to spelunkers and is accessible only by a city sewer grate.

 Transportation

 The area is serviced by Honolulu's TheBus service, including routes 1/1L, 4, 5, 6, 13, and 18.

 Education

 Hawaii Department of Education operates public schools in the area, including King William Lunalilo Elementary School, Prince Jonah Kūhiō Elementary School, and Queen Kaʻahumanu Elementary School.
-A number of charter and private schools also exist, including Voyager Public Charter School and ʻIolani School.
-Maryknoll School and Punahou School are located near the border of the Mānoa neighborhood.
+Several charter and private schools also exist, including Voyager Public Charter School and ʻIolani School.
+Maryknoll School and Punahou School are near the border of the Mānoa neighborhood.